microsoft/fabricrealtimelab/modules/module05a.md

 ## 3. Add ForEach activity

 Add a ForEach activity to the pipeline.
-Connect the On Success event on the Lookup activity to the ForEach by dragging from the On Success checkbox on the right side of the activity to the ForEach activity.
-On the settings tab of the ForEach, set the Items to:
+Connect the *On Success* event on the Lookup activity to the ForEach by dragging from the *On Success* checkbox on the right side of the activity to the ForEach activity.
+On the settings tab of the ForEach, set the *Items* to:

 ```text
 @activity('Get WaterMark').output.value
 ```

+This step gets the watermark for all tables we'd like to copy.
+While we are creating this for a single table, we'd like to make it flexible to be adapted to multiple tables in the future with minimal rework.

 This should look similar to the image below: